ManagedITStack/labtech_decode_scriptxml/README.md

 labtech_decode_scriptxml
 ========================

-A command-line tool to decode packed Labtech script XML files.
+A command-line tool to decode packed Labtech script XML files and to extract embedded files.

 DOWNLOAD:
 ==========